Beekan/CTF_WriteUps/OverTheWire/Bandit/Level1>Level2.md

 # Solution

-1. View the name of the file needed to be read using 'ls' command
+1. View the name of the file needed to be read using 'ls' command.
-2. View the contents of the file using cat
+2. View the contents of the file using cat which contains the password.
 ```Bash
 cat < -
 ```
+You should be able to see the password now from the output of the command

-3. Exit from bandit1 shell
+3. Exit bandit1 shell
 ```Bash
 exit
 ```